 Staff were aware of the importance of privacy and confidentiality.
-The layout of reception and waiting areas was of an open plan design.
-We noted that reception staff were mindful of this when they were dealing with patients.
+The layout of reception and waiting areas provided privacy when reception staff were dealing with patients.
+We noted that reception staff were mindful of protecting patients' privacy when they were dealing with patients.
 Staff told us that if a patient asked for more privacy they would take them into another room.
 The reception computer screens were not visible to patients and staff did not leave patients' personal information where other patients might see it.